phac-nml/pipeline-standards/README.md

     'biocontainers/fastqc:0.11.9--0' }"
 ```

-For more information, see the [Nextflow containers][] documentation and the [nf-core modules software requierments][] guide.
+For more information, see the [Nextflow containers][] documentation and the [nf-core modules software requirements][] guide.

 # 5. Resource requirements

-To define computational resource requirements for each process, we will follow the [nf-core][] standards as much as possible, where resources are adjusted by a `label` in each `process` of a pipeline.
-Defining these resources will be divided into these two roles:

-* **Pipeline developer**: Responsible for setting an appropriate `label` in each process of the NextFlow pipeline to appropriatly define required resources.
+To define computational resource requirements for each process, we will follow the [nf-core resource][nf-core-module-resource] standards as much as possible, where resources are adjusted by a `label` in each `process` of a pipeline.
+The pipeline developer will be responsible for setting an appropriate `label` in each process of the NextFlow pipeline to appropriatly define required resources.
+In addition, the developer is responsible for tuning any resources defined in the `config/base.config` file, as described in the [nf-core tuning workflow resources][] documentation.
-* **System administrator**: Responsible for defining and maintaining the mapping between a `label` and the specific resources required by a pipeline.

 ## 5.1.
-Pipeline developer
+Process resource label

 The pipeline developer will add a `label` to each `process` of a NextFlow pipeline to adjust resources.
 For example: